A note on the bulk interpretation of the Quantum Extremal Surface formula: Review: gravitational edge modes in 3d gravity

 The most direct, though formal way of defining $\SL_{q}^{+}(2,\mathbb{R}) $ is via its fundamental (co) representation as a two by two ``quantum" matrix:

 in which each matrix element $a,b,c,d$ is an operator on $L^{2}(\mathbb{R}\otimes \mathbb{R})$ with \emph{positive spectrum}.
 These operators have commutation relations given by

 When $q\to 1$, these matrix elements can be taken to be real numbers, and the positive spectrum condition corresponds to requiring that they are positive real numbers.
-This limit gives the semi group SL$^{+}(2,\mathbb{R})$ : due to positivity, not all elements have inverses.
+This limit gives the semi group SL$^{+}(2,\mathbb{R})$ : due to positivity, not all elements have inverses \footnote{The $q \to 1$ limit of our 3d gravity theory gives JT gravity, which was formulated as a ``SL$^{+}(2,\mathbb{R})$ gauge theory" in \cite{Blommaert:2018iqz}.
+There it was explained that the SL$^{+}(2,\mathbb{R})$ measure removes gauge field configurations that would correspond to singular metrics that are not included in the gravity path integral.
+The q-deformed SL$_{q}^{+}(2,\mathbb{R})$ measure plays a similar role in removing unwanted metric configurations from the measure: see section 5.3 of \cite{Mertens:2022ujr} for more details }.
 Likewise, when $q \neq 1$, the positive spectrum condition implies that the quantum matrix $g$ does not always have an antipode, which is the analogue of an inverse for a quantum group.
 In this sense SL$_{q}^{+}(2,\mathbb{R})$ is a \emph{quantum semi-group}.

 This definition may seem a bit bizarre at first sight: in what sense do the elements $g$ define a symmetry?
-The simplest answer to this question is that a symmetry G should be defined by its representation category Rep(G), and to say that SL$_{q}^{+}(2,\mathbb{R})$ is a symmetry means there is exists a well defined category of SL$_{q}^{+}(2,\mathbb{R})$ representations, related to the continuous series representations of SL$_{q}(2,\mathbb{R})$.
+The simplest answer to this question is that a symmetry G should be defined by its representation category Rep(G), and to say that SL$_{q}^{+}(2,\mathbb{R})$ is a symmetry means there exists a well defined category of SL$_{q}^{+}(2,\mathbb{R})$ representations, related to the continuous series representations of SL$_{q}(2,\mathbb{R})$.
 In fact the (highly nontrivial) representation matrices $R_{ab}(g) \,\, a, b \in \mathbb{R} $ for SL$_{q}^{+}(2,\mathbb{R})$ have been worked out explicitly by \cite{ip2012representation}.
 The indices $a,b$ are continuous but the matrix elements satisfy the usual representation property, which says that if $g=g_{1}g_{2}$, then